top of page

 Strong models show:

-Capital efficiency – How much capital to reach the next de-risking milestone?
+Capital adequacy – How much capital is needed to reach the next de-risking milestone?

 If the model only works in a best-case scenario, it isn’t investable.